lakshmipq/sslc/social/ch1-The-Advent-Of-Europeans-To-India/exam-qna.md

 # The-Advent-Of-Europeans-To-India
 ### Mention the results of the Battle of Buxar (2-marks).
-* Diwani Rights
+* Diwani Rights over Bengal to the British
-* 26 lakhs rupees and all the rights over Bengal
+* Shah Alam II gave away rights over Bengal for annual 26 lakhs
-* 50 lakhs rupees — war indemnity
+* The Nawab of Awadh paid a fine of Rs.
+50 lakhs
 * Entire administration over Bengal to Company
-* Mir Jaffer’s son was pensioned off.
+* Company paid pension to Mir Jaffar’s son.